deva5610/IMDBList2PlexCollection/README.md

 use to match (eg - https://www.imdb.com/list/ls064646512/) and to decide what you want the matching movies to be tagged as (eg - Pixar, Pixar Movies, Pixar Animations, etc - all 3 are valid entries when asked).

+**Note - You must set the IMDB page you want copied to the 'Compact View' mode before copying the URL.
+Failing to do this will result in 0 movies being seen.
+This change means that pages generated from the powerful [IMDB search](https://www.imdb.com/search/title/) can also be scraped and not just specific list pages.**

 That's it.
 The script should (hopefully!) run, it'll match movies from the IMDB list to your Movies Library and tag them into the collection you specified.